-1. Differences between Externalizable vs Serializable
+1. Externalizable Vs. Serializable

 Let’s list down the main differences between Externalizable and Serializable interfaces in java.